Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Csenge Advisory Group was founded in 2000 by John L. Csenge.
 He remains the firm's principal owner and managing partner to this day.
 Csenge has more than 30 years of experience working in the financial services industry.
 Chief investment officer Eric Caisse is also a partner in the firm.

 Many of the advisors at this firm hold one or more advisory certifications.
-They include the certified financial planners (CFPs), accredited investment fiduciary (AIF), certified investment management consultant (CIMC), chartered financial analyst (CFA) and chartered market technician (CMT).
+They include the Certified Financial Planner™ (CFP®), accredited investment fiduciary (AIF), certified investment management consultant (CIMC), chartered financial analyst (CFA) and chartered market technician (CMT) designations.

 Csenge Advisory Group Client Types and Minimum Account Sizes

 Individuals below the high-net-worth threshold make up the majority of the client base at Csenge Advisory Group.
+In fact, the firm has thousands of non-high-net-worth clients.
 That's no surprise since the firm doesn't impose a minimum account size.

-The firm also manages the accounts of some high-net-worth individuals, retirement plans, charities, trusts, estates and businesses.
+The firm also manages the accounts of some high-net-worth individuals, charitable organizations, corporations and businesses.

 Services Offered by Csenge Advisory Group

-Csenge Advisory Group offers a complete selection of financial planning and investment management services.
+Csenge Advisory Group offers a complete suite of financial planning and investment management services.
 The former includes retirement planning, cash flow planning, tax planning, estate planning, education fund planning and asset allocation planning.

-The firm's asset management services include 14 asset allocation models offered through a wrap fee program.
+The firm's asset management services include more than a dozen asset allocation models offered through a wrap fee program.
 Each of these are designed to fit a specific type of investor, so clients will be matched to one of the following:

 • CAG Cash Cow